aoaow/ids706_individual_project1/README.md

 #### **1. General Statistics**

-Using Polars' `describe()` method, we obtain the following statistics for each feature:
+Using pandas' `describe()` method, we obtain the following statistics for each feature:

 | Statistic          | Value                      |
 |--------------------|----------------------------|